Kuraby railway station

 Kuraby railway station is located on the Beenleigh line in Queensland, Australia.
 It serves the Brisbane suburb of Kuraby.
 Kuraby is the final station on the Beenleigh Line in the City of Brisbane, with the next station, Trinder Park, located in Logan City.

 History

 Kuraby station opened in 1885 as Spring Creek being renamed Kuraby in 1889.
 In 1998 work commenced on a third platform to allow Gold Coast line services to overtake Beenleigh line services.
 In 2008, an upgrade of the station was completed as part of the Salisbury to Kuraby triplication project.
 The upgrade included a new footbridge with lifts.
+As part of the Logan and Gold Coast Faster Rail project, the station will receive level crossing removals.